 This article may contain affiliate links.
 I may earn money from the companies mentioned in this post with no additional cost to you.
 Please read my disclosure policy for more info.
 All Bible quotations are from the New King James Version (NKJV) unless otherwise stated Bible Copyright Attribution.

 Are you ready to learn the best ways to save money?
 If so, you’ll love this resource I compiled of money-saving tips.

 I personally love saving money!
 I moved out of my parent’s house when I was 17 years old and had to support myself.

 Saving money was easy when I was single.
-After, I got married, my husband and I got into a lot of debt.
-Ever since that mess, I’ve been experimenting with the best ways to save money.
+After I got married, my husband and I got into a lot of debt.
+Ever since that mess, I’ve been experimenting with ways to save money.

-I learned how to save money with a manufacturer coupon about 9 years ago.
-That was fun but really time-consuming.
-It is a great way to save money but I wouldn’t consider it one of the best ways to save money.
-I still use manufacturer coupons but sometimes it’s hard for me to keep up with them.
+Using coupons is a great way to save money but I wouldn’t consider it an easy way to save money.
+I still use manufacturer coupons today but sometimes it’s hard for me to keep up with them.

 The Best Ways to Save Money

 Did you know you can get cash back at most stores when you shop online?
 I’ve earned over $700 in cash back!
 The best part is you can shop how you normally would shop online.